 Note: It is standard of care in coronary bypass surgery to use at least one internal mammary artery.
-Newer data suggests that using both internal mammary arteries is beneficial.
-Upstate surgeons are very aggressive in using both internal mammary arteries to achieve the most benefit for the patient.
+Upstate surgeons use at least one if not both in the appropriate surgical candidate.

 Aortic insufficiency refers to the aortic valve leaking and allowing blood to flow backwards from the aorta into the heart after it has been ejected from the heart.
 There are many causes of this problem.
-They include rheumatic disease, endocarditis (infection of the valve), connective tissue diseases (weakening of the tissues that make up the support structures within the body), and congenital diseases.
-Although the aortic valve may occaisionally be repaired more often it requires replacement.
+Some of the causes include rheumatic disease, endocarditis (infection of the valve), connective tissue diseases (weakening of the tissues that make up the support structures within the body), and congenital diseases.
+Although the aortic valve may rarely be repaired more often it requires replacement.
 The options for replacement may be viewed in the section Types of valves for replacement and the complications are similar to those of aortic valve replacement in aortic stenosis.

 The mitral valve prevents blood from going backwards to the left atrium and lungs after it has entered the left ventricle.
 Mitral stenosis refers to narrowing of the mitral valve orifice or opening.
 The valve orifice is usually about 46 square centimeters.
 Once it gets below 2 square centimeters problems may occur.
 Sometimes this can be treated with catheter interventions or surgically repairing the diseased valve but often it requires surgical replacement of the valve.
 Again there are different options for replacing the mitral valve (please refer to the section Types of valves for replacement).
 The complications are similar to CABG plus the new valve may leak and the chances of having a stroke are slightly higher.

 There are several categories of valves that may be utilized for cardiac valve replacement.
-These include mechanical, tissue, and cadiveric valves to replace the diseased valve.
+These include mechanical, tissue, and cadaveric valves to replace the diseased valve.
 The most common types of valves are tissue valves and mechanical valves.
-Tissue valves are based on animal hearts and surrounding structures.
+Tissue valves are made from animal hearts, valves, and pericardial tissue.
 The advantage of tissue valves are that warfarin (coumadin) is not required long term after there placement.
 The disadvantage is that they eventually wear out.
 This time period varies from patient to patient and they tend to last longer in the aortic position than the mitral position.
 Mechanical valves on the other hand rarely need to be replaced due to detioration.
 They do require the use of coumadin daily for the entire time they are in place.

 Mitral valve repair is a surgical technique which requires the use of the heart lung machine to fix the mitral valve instead of replacing the valve.
-This usually entails placing a ring around the valve which helps firmly support the leaflets and reshape the valve and the structures below the valve (refer to picture above).
+This usually entails placing a ring around the valve which helps firmly support the leaflets and reshape the valve and the structures below the valve.
 Warfarin (coumadin) which is a blood thinner is usually not required long term after this operation unless the patient has atrial fibrillation (irregular heart beat) or another disease which requires its usage.

 Atrial fibrillation is a heart condition that is characterized by an irregular heart beat.
 It places the patient at an increased risk for having a stroke.
-This is often treated with coumadin to thin the blood and prevent clots from forming inside the heart.
-Other types of medication can also be used.
+This is often treated with coumadin or other types of blood thinners to thin the blood and prevent clots from forming inside the heart.
 When the patient has a structual heart problem causing atrial fibrillation, surgery for atrial fibrillation can be completed.
 This is called a Maze or modified Maze procedure.
-It is successful about 7080% of the time.
+It is successful about 70-80% of the time.

 The aorta is the major arterial blood vessel in the body.
 It supplies oxygenated blood to the body.
-An aortic aneurysm is a dilatation of the aorta.
+An aortic aneurysm is a dilation of the aorta.
 As the aorta dilates it is prone to rupture or leak.
-When the diameter gets large enough the risk of surgery is lower than the risk of it leaking.
+When the diameter gets large enough, the risk of surgery is lower than the risk of it leaking.
 Surgery involves replacing the dilated segment with prosthetic material.
-This can be done relatively safely but the risks include, but are not limited to infection, myocardial infarction (heart attack), stroke, paraplegia (depending on the section of aortareplaced), and death.
+This can be done relatively safely but the risks include, but are not limited to infection, myocardial infarction (heart attack), stroke, paraplegia (depending on the section of aorta replaced), and death.

 Most patients undergoing heart surgery are admitted to the hospital the same day as the surgery.
-This requires that blood work, xray, and anesthesia evaluationtake place prior to admission.
-This is usually is done one morning or afternoon scheduled at the patients convenience.
+This requires that blood work, xray, and anesthesia evaluation take place prior to admission.
+This is usually is done a week or so before surgery, scheduled at the patients convenience.
 The morning of the surgery after the patient checks in, he is given medication to help relax.
 The anesthiologist then places special monitoring lines in arteries and veins.
 After this is completed the patient is taken to the operating room and goes to sleep.
 The surgery then takes place and afterwards the patient is taken to the intensive care unit.
 At this point in time the patient is usually still asleep and on the ventilator (breathing machine).
 After the patient awakens the ventilator is discontinued.
-The patient is transfered out of the intensive care unit when most of the intravenous medications are stopped.
 The length of stay depends on the procedure completed, the health of the patient prior to surgery, and the support at home.
 Some people require inpatient rehabilitation.
-Temporary restrictions include no driving automobiles for three weeks and no heavy lifting for six weeks but all is dependent on the procedure and individual patient.
+Temporary restrictions include no driving automobiles for at least three weeks and no heavy lifting for six to eight weeks but all is dependent on the procedure and individual patient.